frox-ag/dpm-json/README.md

 dpmJson(jsonObj).myMap["myKey"] = "myNewValue" // sets the value for the key "myKey".
 Note: you can use variable keys with this accessor
 ```

 It is possible to iterate in many ways over Maps.
-The classic for loop:
+The classic for each loop:
 ```
 def map = dpmJson(jsonObj).myMap
 for(val in map) {